You killed my friend, woman. Stray from your path."

 - The Pilgrim's Progress used this as a metaphor for staying faithful to Christianity.
-Of course, the characters constantly persist in straying off the path.
+The characters constantly persist in straying off the path.

-- Rowan of Rin had this happen.
-They were in a swamp that through some means conjured up images of loved ones drowning just off the path.
-Of course, if you rush off to save them you end up drowning in the mud.
+- Rowan of Rin: they were in a swamp that through some means conjured up images of loved ones drowning just off the path.
+If you rush off to save them you end up drowning in the mud.

 - The Hobbit has Gandalf give this advice to Bilbo and the dwarves about Mirkwood Forest.
-Inverted in The Lord of the Rings, however, when Gandalf tells Frodo and Sam to stay off the roads and meet up with the Nazgūl as a result of Merry and Pippin not following the rule.
+Inverted in The Lord of the Rings when Gandalf tells Frodo and Sam to stay off the roads and meet up with the Nazgūl as a result of Merry and Pippin not following the rule.

 - Ray Bradbury's A Sound of Thunder justifies this trope: leaving the path while on a hunting trip in the past could lead to Temporal Mutability problems a la Butterfly of Doom.
 A character messes up, leaves the path and steps on a butterfly.
 Dystopia ensues.